 Forious Brushed Nickel is a special case.

-For lavatory faucets, it is either an electroplated or physical vapor deposition finish over the brass material of the faucet.
+For lavatory faucets, it is either an electroplated or a physical vapor deposition finish over the brass material of the faucet.

-Kitchen faucets are made of stainless steel which looks like nickel, so why plate them with nickel?
+Kitchen faucets are made of stainless steel, which looks like nickel, so why plate them with nickel?
 It's actually the smart thing to do.
-Stainless steel readily shows fingerprints, nickel plating doesn't.
-All "fingerprint resistant" stainless steel has been coated with something.
+Stainless steel readily shows fingerprints; nickel plating doesn't.
+All "fingerprint-resistant" stainless steel has been coated with something.
 Of the materials that it can be coated with, nickel is probably the best choice.

 Electroplating

-Electroplating involves immersing the faucet and the metal to be used as plating in an acid bath then applying an electrical charge to both objects so metallic ions are drawn from the plating metal to the faucet.
+Electroplating involves immersing the faucet and the metal to be used as plating in an acid bath, then applying an electrical charge to both objects so metallic ions are drawn from the plating metal to the faucet.

 The process is potentially hazardous to the operator and the environment.
 It involves toxic and corrosive chemicals that must be disposed of safely.
 No other coating technology even comes close to the dangers involved in electroplating.